-Making lifestyle changes may reduce the symptoms and there are shampoos that can help control it.
-Finding the right treatment may be a trial and error process and it may mean trying different products and strategies to find one that works.
-They will not cure the condition altogether, but they can help manage it.
+Making lifestyle changes may reduce the symptoms, and some shampoos can help control them.
+But, finding the proper treatment may be a trial-and-error process, and it may mean trying different products and strategies to find one that works.
+These products or strategies will not cure the condition altogether, but they can help manage it.

 Supplements may also help promote healthy skin and help with nutrient deficiencies.
 Consult a doctor before adding supplements to your diet.